Is it ok to quit a job while still in training or just started?

 What is the best excuse to quit a job?

-Any health concerns, physical or mental, of yours or a family member are typically a good reason to quit a job.
-Only you can speak for your health or the health of a family member.
+Any health concerns, physical or mental, of yours or a family member, are typically a good reason to quit a job.
+Only you can speak for your health or a family member’s health.

-Most health concerns are increased by hectic work schedules.
+Hectic work schedules increase most health concerns.
 You should have no problem using overworked as an excuse if you work over 40 hours per week.

 Summary: Quitting a job while still in training or just started

-As you can see, it is ok to quit a job that you just started or are still in training.
-Typically, it’s easier to replace someone immediately after hiring than it is after a couple months.
+As you can see, quitting a job that you just started or are still in training is ok.
+Typically, it’s easier to replace someone immediately after hiring than after a couple of months.
 Don’t feel guilty if you find a better opportunity or the job isn’t a good fit.

 You do get paid for all hours you’ve worked, even if you quit.
 The pay will show up via direct deposit if you set up a direct deposit with your HR department.
-Keep in mind, you will not get paid for the rest of the week because you didn’t work those hours.
+Remember, you will not get paid for the rest of the week because you didn’t work those hours.

 Any reason is a good reason to quit a job.
-Most common excuses include finding a new job, health concerns, work schedule, and personal reasons.
+Common excuses include finding a new job, health concerns, work schedule, and personal reasons.
 Consult your state’s unemployment laws to determine what reason allows you to get unemployment.